TABLE OF CONTENTS

 What are my options?

-Whilst not common, in some cases, it may be possible for the liquidator, a creditor or a member of the company to apply to a relevant Court for an order to set aside a liquidation.
+Whilst not common, in some cases, it may be possible for the liquidator, a creditor, or a member of the company to apply to a relevant Court for an order to set aside a liquidation.
 Such an order would cause control of the company to be reverted back to the directors.

 To make such an order, the Court must be satisfied that the conditions that caused the company to be liquidated no longer exist.
 In instances where companies enter liquidation due to insolvency, the company must demonstrate that they are no longer insolvent, ordinarily by paying out all creditors and the costs of the liquidator.
 Further, the Court will only make such orders if they are satisfied that the company will remain solvent and the directors are the appropriate parties to whom the company’s affairs may be entrusted.

 Applications to terminate a liquidation, whether it be by court order or voluntarily, are made under the discretion of the relevant court hearing the application.
 In determining this, the court may give regard to the following factors:

-1. The position of current and future creditors;
+- The position of current and future creditors;

-3. Any shareholder interests;
+- Any shareholder interests;

-It is important to note that the court is unlikely to take into consideration any factor that could have been and was not put before the court in the initial defence of a winding up application.
+It is important to note that the court is unlikely to take into consideration any factor that could have been and was not put before the court in the initial defence of a winding-up application.